probe-rs/vscode/README.md

   * Select the debug environment `probe_rs Server Test`.
   * Press `F5` to start debugging.

-## Generating and releasing the extension
+## Releasing the extension

-Because the extension is still regarded as being in 'Alpha' state, it is NOT being released on the Microsoft Visual Studio Code Extension Marketplace.
-The only way to get access to updated versions of the extension is to build it yourself, or to download it from the [GitHub release page](#development-setup) for this extension.
+The extension is released as part of the CI process on GitHub Actions.

 ### Build the extension